carpazzo/CRUD/README.md

 The image is encoded but not save in the database :/ ,thats where i got stuck. the display for error handling bugs sometimes, so still need to implement.
 Overall the bassic functions is in place and working.
+All the php scripts was tested using postman

 Oportunitie for improvment